AllenHeartcore/CS225_ZJUI22sp/Computing1_AllenHeartcore/README.md

 ## **Running the Program**

 Please use the provided shell script to compile and execute the code in the Linux terminal.
-You can manually input the patients' information, and the program will also automatically read the `.csv` documents.
+You can manually input the patients' information, and the program will also automatically read the `data/*.csv` documents.

-	chmod +x ./medical_system.sh
+	chmod +x ./run_medical_system.sh
-	./medical_system.sh
+	./run_medical_system.sh

 There is also a demo program `fibonacci_heap_demo` that presents the functionality of the heap structure.